Apply for a primary school place

 If you live in an area that has a linked school, think about including that school as one of your preferences.
-View the schools directory to check what the linked areas are for each school.
+Find a school to check what the linked areas are for each school.

 Many schools give priority to children living in the linked area.
 Remember, if you live in a school’s linked area and want to be considered for a place at that school, you must include it as one of your preferences.
 If you do not include your linked school in your preferences and it is oversubscribed, your child may be allocated a place at another school, which may be quite far from your home.

 No. Places are allocated using the oversubscription criteria for the school when more applications than the number of places available are received.
 Priority is not automatically given to those in a nursery class at the school as nursery and school allocations are separate processes.

 Our multiple birth policy does not entitle applicants with twins or multiple births to gain their first preference school but does, where possible, entitle them to be kept together if they so wish.
 However, this may not be their first preference and may even be at a different school altogether.

 Applications for primary school are coordinated nationally.
 This means all parents must apply to their home authority but can name schools in any county.

 If one or more of your preferences is for a state-funded school in another county you can select these when you apply online or include these on your paper preference form.

 Some schools require additional forms to be completed in support of your application.
 You will need to find out from the school itself if any additional forms are needed and these forms must be returned directly to the school.

 If you live in West Northamptonshire, you should not send an additional preference form to the authority in which the school is situated; you should include your preference for that school on your West Northamptonshire form.
 We will liaise with the neighbouring authorities to ensure that your application is considered according to the published oversubscription admission criteria.